Ritesh001-Git/Sorting_Visualizer/README.md

 A web application built with HTML, CSS, and Javascript for visualizing classic sorting algorithms like bubble sort, insertion sort, selection sort, merge sort, and quicksort.
 ## Purpose

-I made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
-And to help the beginners in programming to gain more knowledge and understanding on sorting algorigthms by visualizing them.
+I created this sorting visualizer web application to enhance my HTML, CSS, and JS skills and to help programming beginners understand sorting algorithms through visualization.

 ## What the Sorting algorithms inside this application